dmitri-blinov/commons-jexl/README.md

 + Function closures implement all basic Java 8 `@FunctionalInterface` interfaces, so that it is possible to pass a function closure as an argument to a java method that accepts such interfaces

++ Java-like `for` classical loop statement is supported with full java syntax

++ Java-like increment/decrement `++` and `--`  operators use self-asignment operators for evaluation

 + Function can be declared as `static` to prevent variable capturing

 + Function parameters can be declared strongly typed by using java class or primitive types `function(int a, int b) {a+b}`